vharish23/Python/README.md

-This Repository contains list of my Python projects, their code and possibly Reports
+This Repository contains list of my Python projects, their code and possibly reports